42-Short/rust/subjects/module-05.md

 ```

  * `new` must create a new `Logger` with a buffer of size `threshold` and the given `W` instance.
+ * You are allowed to add additional fields to the `Logger` struct if you need them.

 In order to avoid performing too many `write` system calls, you should first write the messages
 to an internal `buffer`, and THEN, write everything to the given writer.